 Preaching: From the Study to the Pulpit

-Request more information or apply today!
+Request more information Apply Advanced Standing

 We live in a communication age.
 In order to be relevant, the church of the 21st century needs to be able to communicate effectively.
 The church needs preachers that speak God’s word with accuracy and relevancy.
 The Preaching: From the Study to the Pulpit Doctor of Ministry track is designed to help meet this need.
 It will help you touch the lives of your listeners with the Word of God.

 Devote Yourself to the Public Reading